StylishPhoenix/House-Bot/README.md

 Adds points based on how long a user is in a voice channel.

+Adds points based on the amount of messages a user sends within an hour, capped at 100.

+Displays point logs and a leaderboard for each house.

 # Installation
 Clone this repository with `git clone https://github.com/StylishPhoenix/House-Bot.git`